Are localized pollutions sources known to be present within a catchment or watershed?

 Stormwater and wastewater permits for discharging water into streams and other surface water can change flow patterns and impact the timing and duration of high and low flows.
 Open pit mining activity can alter the direction of surface water flow, create large water storage features and remove permanent vegetation.

 Water quality degradation due to chemical or pharmaceutical contaminants can result in populations of aquatic organisms that are unable to reproduce.
-These contaminants effectively disconnect aquatic systems by creating chemical “barriers” or locations within which some organisms cannot survive and disconnects the remaining populations.
+These contaminants effectively create chemical “barriers” or locations within which some organisms cannot survive and disconnects the remaining aquatic populations.

 Pollutants interact in different ways based on the pH, temperature, sediment load, available sunlight and other characteristics.
 The soil type and slope of the landscape have a large influence on the sediment load in streams and the way in which contaminated sediment moves and deposits within surface waters.
 The presence of karst geologic features such as sinkholes, springs and seeps increases the transport speed of contaminants to surface and groundwater.
 Thus, the geomorphic setting influences the impact of different pollutants on the health of the system.

 Pollution can impact biological communities by directly affecting the health of plants and animals.
 Chemicals and hormone disruptors can reduce fertility and feminize male fish.
-Toxins in the air, water and soil that bioaccumulate through the food chain have broad unforeseen consequences.
+Toxins in the air, water and soil can bioaccumulate through the food chain and have broad unforeseen consequences.
 Heavy metals, e.g., cadmium or nickel, released in industrial or mining discharges can result in mortality of aquatic organisms at very low concentrations.